Acrodysostosis

 Type 2 is caused by changes in the PDE4D gene.

-What are the main symptoms of Acrodysostosis?
+What are the main symptoms of Acrodysostosis syndrome?

 The main symptoms of the syndrome vary widely between individuals in terms of their presentation, and degree of severity.